oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

 - Run the installer

+Depending on your host system, get the one that much:

 ```bash
 bash Miniconda3-latest-<Linux|MacOSX>-<x86_64|arm64>.sh
 ```

-You may need to restart your terminal or `source ~/.bashrc` or `~/.zshrc` to enable the conda command.
+You may need to restart your terminal or run `source ~/.bashrc` or `~/.zshrc` to enable the conda command.
 Use `conda -V` to test if it is installed successfully.

 - Create new conda